 Quests in Rift are added to a quest tracker located under your mini map by default.
 An asterisk will show when you are close to a quest objective, and green circles may appear on your main map to show the area where you need to go.

 In addition to guiding you to the correct general area for your quest, the Rift quest tracker will also track the progress of invasions from other planes, which take place frequently in Telara.

-When I start a character, I like to press (esc) to the user menu, select key bindings, and change the hotkeys to my preferences, such as the classic “I” for inventory instead of “B” for bags, and the middle mouse button for auto-run because it’s very convenient.
+This is a good time to experiment with the basic game settings.
+When I start a character, I like to press (esc) to the user menu, select key bindings, and change the hotkeys to my preferences, such as the classic “I” for inventory instead of “B” for bags, and the middle mouse button for auto-run because it’s convenient.

 All you need to do is hover the mouse pointer over the relevant key (or square on your hotbar) and press the new one to activate whatever you want.
 Be sure to press (apply) before closing the keybinding configuration window.

 Misc— auto-loot on by default.
 This will make looting bodies of your enemies much quicker.
 I also like to hide helmet.

 Combat– Cast on target’s target.
 This is very useful for a cleric.
 You can target a fellow player to throw healing spells, but if you throw an offensive spell using this option, the game will automatically send your spell forward to the enemy that your fellow is targeting, without you having to re-target to that enemy.

 Combat– Show combat meters.
 Turn off the hovering bars over your character and pet.

 Combat– PvP Auto-flag.
 This is currently on by default, which means you can “flag” or make yourself a target for PvP if you buff or heal someone who is engaged in PvP.
 Turning this off should prevent that, and if not, then it may be a bug.